larean/obsinfo/README.rst

 There can also be **response** and **filter** files to simplify the input of repeated elements in **instrument_components** files.

-Conceptually, only the **campaign** and **network** files are OBS-specific.
+Only the **campaign** and **network** files are OBS-specific.
-The **instrumentation** files and their subfiles could be replaced by existing standards such as RESP files or the NRL (Nominal Response Library).
-However, the obsinfo instrumentation file tree provides a simpler and more standards-compliant way to specify the components, and obsinfo automatically calculates the response sensitivities (using obsPy).
-These files could also be used to make RESP-files and NRL directories, if so desired.
+The **instrumentation** files and their subfiles could be replaced by existing standards such as RESP files or the NRL (Nominal Response Library), but obsinfo provides a simpler and more standards-compliant way to specify the components, and it can automatically calculate response sensitivities based on gains and filter characteristics (using obsPy).  obsinfo instrumentation files could also be used to make RESP-files and NRL directories, if so desired.

 Python code
 ======================